thetaofather/mobnet/README.md

   - [For The Subnet Owner (“The Taofather”)](#for-the-subnet-owner-the-taofather)
   - [For Users (Bosses, Mobsters / Miners, Consiglieres / Validators)](#for-users-bosses-mobsters--miners-consiglieres--validators)
 - [FAQ](#faq)

 ---

-## Abstract

-MobNet is a mafia-themed Bittensor subnet where volatility is the product and coordination is the hustle.

-Its native token, MOB-α (“Mob Alpha”), bankrolls an underworld of hits on rival subnets:

-- Bosses put a job on the board by locking up MOB-α and paying the *street tax*.
-- Mobsters (Miners) show up with inventory: *the target subnet’s alpha token*, pooled for one clean move.
-- When the pool fills, the system executes a single, all-at-once sell (“the hit”), kicking out a payout pot and a price shock.

-Each job gets an impact score  *how hard the street felt it* which determines:

-- how much of the Boss’s escrow gets washed and returned vs what gets burned,
-- how much MOB-α and TAO payout each Mobster (miner) earns,
-- and where the job lands on the public Hit Board (the Wall of Jobs).

-MobNet funds MOB-α rewards with a protocol-defined epoch budget (the Envelope), backed by fees and treasury flows (and optionally validator-governed conversions of subnet reward inflows into MOB-α).
-Parameters can be tuned so that:

-> Over time, Mobsters (miners) usually do slightly better running hits than selling alone.

-Important disclosure on MOB-α value: Any TAO-equivalent conversions use a reference price `p_alpha` for accounting and examples. `p_alpha` is not a peg, not a promise, and not a guarantee — it’s a “street price” input that constantly changes.

----